 Students must “return to learn” before returning to play

-Kids also are vulnerable for concussions, notes Herbert Gilmore, MD, (pictured at right) a pediatric neurologist who recently joined the concussion center.
+Kids also are vulnerable for concussions, notes Herbert Gilmore, MD, a pediatric neurologist.
 It is widely accepted that 10-15 percent of adults develop persistent symptoms after a concussion; Dr. Gilmore believes that number is significantly higher in kids.

 “Their necks are relatively weak, their heads are relatively large, and their brains are not yet myelinated, which provides a protective coating,” he explains.
 “Often, they don’t communicate about their symptoms.
 I tell parents that any head injury is serious, which is why every brain symptom needs to be checked out.
 Despite the fact that concussions happen relatively frequently, they are sometimes ignored or denied.
 Because symptoms are so variable, they can trick clinicians and not be properly diagnosed.